Stackclash/5e-vault/5. Mechanics/Bestiary/Celestial/Unicorn.md

   "name": "Shimmering Shield (Costs 2 Actions)"
 - "desc": "The unicorn magically regains dice: 2d8 + 2|avg (2d8 + 2) hit points."
-  "name": "Heal Self (Costs 3 Actions)"
+  "name": "Heal Self (Costs 3 Actions)" "regional_effects":
+- "desc": "Transformed by the creature's celestial presence, the domain of a unicorn\
+    \ might include any of the following magical effects:"
+  "name": ""
+- "desc": "- Open flames of a non magical nature are extinguished within the unicorn's\
+    \ domain.
+Torches and campfires refuse to burn, but closed lanterns are unaffected.\
+    \  \n- Creatures native to the unicorn's domain have an easier time hiding; they\
+    \ have advantage on all Dexterity ([[/5.
+Mechanics/Rules/Skills.md#Stealth|Stealth]])\
+    \ checks made to hide.  \n- When a good-aligned creature casts a spell or uses\
+    \ a magical effect that causes another good-aligned creature to regain hit points,\
+    \ the target regains the maximum number of hit points possible for the spell or\
+    \ effect.  \n- Curses affecting any good-aligned creature are suppressed.  " "name": ""
+- "desc": "If the unicorn dies, these effects end immediately."
+  "name": ""
 "source":
 - "MM"
 - "GoS"